419Labs/starknet-ecosystem.com/README.md

 to update your project you have to do the same thing than for adding.
 Edit the `data/ecosystem.ts` file and create a dedicated Pull Request following this title: "🎨 Updating AwesomeProjectName"

+### Add a new job

+To add a new job you have to:

+- Create your company on `data/company.ts` if it does not already exists.
+- Add your compay logo into `public/logos/`
+- Create your job on `data/job.ts`.
+The description is a string containing html.
+- Create a Pull Request following the title: "✨ Introducing <CompanyName> <JobName>"

+As soon as your PR is merged an automatic deployment will be started.

 ### Others

 There is always a way to help our initiative.
 Please feel free to have imagination or look at our [todo-list](https://github.com/419Labs/starknet-ecosystem.com/blob/main/TODO.md).